Colombia–Haiti relations: Defense and security

 Haitian Ambassador to Colombia, Mr. Lesly David, met with newly appointed Colombian Defense Minister, Colombian Air Force General (ret.)
 Pedro Sanchez, to discuss strengthening of defense partnership, development of strategies to counter transnational crimes.
 Gen. Sanchez also stated the ministry's willingness to make the capabilities of the Social and Business Group of the Defense Sector (Grupo Social y Empresarial del Sector Defensa, GSED) available to Haiti.

 Petro would return to Haiti on July 18, 2025, this time with Defense minister Pedro Arnulfo Sánchez.
-Minister Sanchez met with Minster Moise, Justice Minister Pélissier, the High Staff of the Armed Forces and the Direction of the National Police.
+Minister Sanchez met with Minister Moise, Justice Minister Pélissier, the High Staff of the Armed Forces and the Direction of the National Police.
 This meeting was deemed the conclusion of negotiations, with great results for Haiti.
 Petro would announce on his X account "We will train Haiti's army and police to rebuild their state and the Nation of Freedom."
 Colombia and the Military Forces of Colombia will take charge of training 1000 Haitian recruits, similar to the arrangement between Haiti and Mexico.
 500 will be trained by the National Army of Colombia, 250 by the Colombian Navy, and 250 by the Colombian Aerospace Force.
 They will also train agents of the Haitian National Police in domains of investigation, intelligence, and community policing.
 All training will be done on Colombian soil.
 The cost of this training will be covered mostly by Colombia, via the Agencia de la Presidencia para la Cooperación Internacional.
 International partners line the United States, France, the United Kingdom, the Netherlands, and the Dominican Republic, may also contribute to this project.
 The training is anticipated to cost USD $2.5 million.